FOLLOW US

 Areas near Gaza

-FCDO advises against all travel to the area close to the border with Gaza that includes:
+FCDO advises against all travel within 500m of the border with Gaza.

 There have been repeated instances of rocket fire from Gaza, which may reach well beyond the Gaza border area.
 Israel has often responded with air strikes into Gaza.
 You should: